China: Unloading Live Dogs From Dog Meat Trucks

 Once loaded onto the dog truck it’s a three hour drive from the Changchun slaughterhouses to Mr. Wang Yan’s shelter.
 After a long day the exhausted dogs usually arrive at Wang’s shelter in the darkness of night.

-Mr. Wang Yan accepts truckloads of dogs which have been purchased by locals and foreigners, but he does “not” buy truckloads of dogs himself.
+Mr. Wang Yan accepts truckloads of dogs which have been purchased by locals and foreigners.
 He recently begged people to STOP buying dogs and loading him beyond a capacity which he cannot sustain!
 People may call it “rescue” but he is the one left holding the dogs for up to 20 YEARS of feeding, housing and medical help.

 Time is money.
 The combined three large Changchun dog slaughterhouses kill over 7,000+ live dogs each day, seven days a week.
 Once a truck has delivered it’s load of dogs, it heads back to one of the three main Changchun slaughterhouses.
 Dog trucks are used to transport dogs from collection points, to ship them to the three main slaughterhouses.

 - Each truckload of dogs need housing, feeding and medical attention for up to 20 YEARS.

 - Buying live dogs from dog butchers is the easy part!
 Its the ongoing care and maintenance over 20 years, looking after thousands of dogs which may never be homed, which is the difficult part.

 - In dog slaughterhouses such as the three big slaughterhouses in Changchun which slaughter over 7,000+ dogs per day – every single day – you can never buy enough dogs to make a difference in ending the trade.